Previous dayApril 29, 2026Next day

 8.4 km---✓ ReviewedUSGS →

-This magnitude 2.0 event was detected 5 km ESE of Pearsall, Texas on April 29, 2026, with origin time 22:30 UTC.
-It arrived roughly 1 hours after a larger magnitude 2.4 mainshock in the same 20 km area, placing it within the typical aftershock window.
+Seismographs logged a magnitude 2.0 earthquake 5 km ESE of Pearsall, Texas with origin time 22:30 UTC on April 29, 2026.
+This event falls inside the aftershock decay of a nearby magnitude 2.4 earthquake that occurred about 1 hours earlier.
 The hypocenter lay at 8.4 km, placing this in the shallow crustal category.
-The epicenter is at 28.872°, -99.046°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 28.872°N, -99.046°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-29